Laurence M. Baer

 Baer has been the recipient of a number of prestigious awards throughout his career with the Giants.
 This includes the San Francisco Distinguished Leadership Award for civic leadership (1996), "Sports Torch of Learning Award" by the Scopus Society of the American Friends of The Hebrew University (1995), and the Anti-Defamation League's Torch of Liberty Award (2001).
 In 2010, Baer was the named the "Person of the Year" by San Francisco Boys and Girls Club, and in 2012 he was honored as the Harvard Business School's "Alumnus of the Year."
-In March, 2014 Baer will be honored by University of California Berkeley with its "Excellence in Achievement" award.
+In 2014, Baer was honored by the University of California Berkeley with its "Excellence in Achievement" award and received the Civic Leadership Award from the American Jewish Committee.

 Larry and Pam Baer reside in San Francisco with their four children.